supermitsuba/tictactoe.p8/README.md

 `export tictactoe.html`

 ## How to Play
 The app is created with the idea that you have a controller.
-Both players, one controller.  `X` key is the `x` button.
+Both players, one controller.  `X` key is the `x` button and the `O` key is the 'z' button.
 Arrow keys navigate the board.

+### In 2 Player Mode
 Each player alternates between their turn.

-## Future
-I want to replace the second player with an AI.
-I will probably maintain both and building both and have them available on the same server.
+### In AI Player Mode
+AI takes turns with the first player.